 That young woman was me.
 This was not the only example of working in an environment where words, looks, and inappropriate touch — by any standard — left me less likely to participate fully or to express my ideas.
-Instead, I felt small and vulnerable.
+Instead of feeling self-assured, I felt small and vulnerable.

-In the job I just referenced, I did everything I could to avoid proximity to the manager I mention.
-Naturally, when I was in the same room or work area, I had to put on a smile and interact in as professional a manner as possible.
+In the job I just referenced, I did everything I could to avoid proximity to the man I mention.
+Naturally, when I was in the same room or work area, I had to put a smile on my face and interact in a professional manner.

-More than three decades later, when a man I hoped would be a pleasant professional contact put his hands on me — a delicate way of saying that he cornered me and groped me despite my saying “no” and “stop” — I was shocked at what was taking place, stunned to find myself in a position I couldn’t have imagined.
+More than three decades later, when a man I hoped would be a pleasant professional contact put his hands on me — a delicate way of saying that he cornered me and groped me despite my saying “no” and “stop” — I was shocked at what was taking place, and stunned to find myself in a position I couldn’t have imagined.
 The reason I couldn’t imagine it was two-fold.
-First, I had thought him a gentleman, particularly as we had gone out on a “date” and he behaved impeccably, both of us enjoying each other’s company and discussing my career options at his organization.
-Second, I was no longer young and “cute,” no longer in possession of a fit figure, and not giving off any signals that his “advances” were welcome.
+First, I had thought him a gentleman, particularly as we had gone out on a “date” and he behaved impeccably, both of us enjoying each other’s company and discussing career issues.
+Second, I was no longer young and “cute,” no longer in possession of a fit figure, and not giving off any signals that his aggressive advances were welcome.

 Speaking of my professional life, which includes 20 years in multinational corporations and 10+ years as an independent consultant and freelance writer, there have been other uncomfortable moments.
 These were moments when I chose to bite my tongue after some galling sexist remark, or pull back from potential opportunity because the gender “discomfort” factor was greater than my capacity to deal with it at the time.